 What Sea Moss is the Healthiest?

-The color of sea moss does not generally matter regarding its nutritional content or health benefits.
+The color of sea moss does matter, as each color signifies its unique benefits.